Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * I might then download a more detailed CV before deciding whether to call that candidate for interview.

-* As an employer looking for a new front end developer, I am heartened to see the online resumes of potential candidates because it is an instant assurance that they know how to design and build a website.
+* As an employer looking for a new front end developer, I am heartened to see the online CVs of potential candidates because it is an instant assurance that they know how to design and build a website.

+* I like how easy it is to send the CV to other members of my organization as a way of fielding potential candidates.

+* I would also be interested in seeing the code behind this candidate's other projects.

 #### Applicable to both target users